 8. Autofill

-9. Trading card packs
+9. Sticker packs

 - If one of the players in the pack has already been signed by another manager (Manager B), either from a previous pack or after a routine bid, the manager who bought the pack (Manager A) can compulsory purchase that player for the value paid for the pack.
 Manager B will either make or lose money from the sale depending on how much they initially paid for the player.